diamirio/Endpoints/README.md

 // A call encapsulates the request that is sent to the server and the type that is expected in the response. let call = AnyCall<DataResponseParser>(Request(.get, "gifs/random", query: ["tag": "cat", "api_key": "dc6zaTOxFJmzC"]))

-// A session wraps `URLSession` and allows you to start the request for the call and get the parsed response object (or an error). let session = Session(with: client)
+// A session is an actor that wraps `URLSession` and allows you to start the request for the call and get the parsed response object (or an error).
+// Session is an actor, ensuring thread-safe access to URLSession. let session = Session(with: client)

 // start call